nicklockwood/iRate/README.md

     @property (nonatomic, assign) BOOL useAllAvailableLanguages;

 By default, iRate will use all available languages in the iRate.bundle, even if used in an app that does not support localisation.
 If you would prefer to restrict iRate to only use the same set of languages that your application already supports, set this property to NO. (Defaults to YES).

-    @property (nonatomic, assign) BOOL promptAgainForEachNewVersion;

-Because iTunes ratings are version-specific, you ideally want users to rate each new version of your app.
-However, it's debatable whether many users will actually do this, and if you update frequently this may get annoying.
-Set `promptAgainForEachNewVersion` to `NO`, and iRate won't prompt the user again each time they install an update if they've already rated the app.
-It will still prompt them each new version if they have *not* rated the app, but you can override this using the `iRateShouldShouldPromptForRating` delegate method if you wish.

     @property (nonatomic, assign) BOOL onlyPromptIfLatestVersion;